lmladenova/Course-Project-Getting-and-Cleaning-Data/README.md

 15. Writes the "averagetidy" dataset into a text file.

 ## The Tidy Data
-The end product of the "run_analysis.R" script is a tidy data set, which complies with the requirements for tidy data as follows[1,2]:
+<p/> The end product of the "run_analysis.R" script is a tidy data set, which complies with the requirements for tidy data as follows[1,2]:</p>
-<p> 1.
-Each variable is in a separate column;</p>
+1. Each variable is in a separate column;
 2. Each observation is in a separate row;
 3. All of the columns are named with descriptive names;
 4. Factor variables are presented as labels, not numbers;